Music Tim Robson Music Tim Robson

 Madonna - Like A Virgin (1984)

 Oh yeah!
 Something about time and place gets this one in the top ten.
 Her singing has matured and so did her production values, but this is where’s it is at.
-Joyous and dance-able, even for saddos with that bouncy synth beat, it calls out thirty odd years later.
+Joyous and dance-able, even for saddos with that bouncy synth beat, it calls out forty years later.
 But to really experience it you need to be 16 and walking into a Rochdale disco with this pumping out!
 The smell of cheap perfume, hair spray, cigarettes and alcohol!
 Nothing better.

 Pride - U2 (1984)